alexdhaynes/alexdhaynes/README.md

 - 👋 Hi, I’m @alexdhaynes
 - 🦉 I'm currently pursuing a B.S. of Mathematics at Indiana University East.
 (My first B.A. was in French Literature at NYU)
-- 🌲 When I'm not in VS Code, I like to hike through regional forests, take long walks in town, explore city parks and rural trails, and learn new things
+- 🌲 When I'm not in VS Code, I like to hike through regional forests, take long walks in town, explore regional forests, and learn new things